sbal06/Object-Detection/README.md

 ### NeuralNetwork.ipynb
 - Loads a vehicle dataset from the University of Toronto, creates a simple Neural Network to predict class images.

-### Sliding Window
+### SlidingWindow.ipynb
 - Implementation of the sliding window approach throughout the entire image.
 The car and truck images were trained from the vehicle dataset (trained using a chosen CNN and VGG16 model).
 Then, each crop of the image was responsible if it's a car, truck, or background.
+Achieved a 73.33% accuracy.